-Microaggression is a term used for brief and commonplace daily verbal, behavioural or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative attitudes toward stigmatized or culturally marginalized groups.
+Microaggression is a term used for brief and commonplace daily verbal, behavioural or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative attitudes toward stigmatised or culturally marginalised groups.
 This is an area which particularly impacts those who are from Black and Minority ethnic groups.
 The term racial microaggressions was first proposed by psychiatrist Chester M. Pierce, MD, in the 1970s, but psychologists have significantly amplified the concept in recent years.
 Some racism is so subtle that neither victim nor perpetrator may entirely understand what is going on.
-For these individuals there is not a choice to be colour-blind or unaware of racism but for many white people it is extremely di cult to get them to realise and acknowledge that maybe at an unconscious level they have biased thoughts, attitudes and feelings that negatively impact or harm people of colour.
+For these individuals, there is no choice to be colour-blind or unaware of racism, but for many white people, it is extremely difficult to get them to realise and acknowledge that maybe at an unconscious level, they have biased thoughts, attitudes and feelings that negatively impact or harm people of colour.